 Massage Therapy dates back as far as 400 B.C., when the great Hippocrates, the ‘Father of Medicine’, employed massage and manipulation in healing his patients.
 Since then it has been used as a mode of treatment for many ailments and it has restored many a sufferer to health and vigour.

 There are many benefits of massage therapy.
 The general massage, dealing with all parts of the body, tones up the nervous system, influences respiration and quickens the elimination of poisons and waste material from the body through the various eliminative organs such as the lungs, skin, kidneys and bowels.

-The Massage Therapy also boosts blood circulation and metabolic processes.
+Massage Therapy also boosts blood circulation and metabolic processes.
 A massage removes facial wrinkles, helps to fill out hollow cheeks and neck and eases stiffness, sore muscles and numbness.
-There are five basic modes of manipulation in massage and these are: effleurage (stroking), friction (rubbing), petrissage (kneading), tapotment (percussion) and vibration (shaking or trembling).
+Good massage treatments helps the muscles get regenerated and are then capable of holding half of the blood supply.

 Stiff and swollen joints can be cured by massage combined with mechanical movements.
 Massage is, however, not recommended in serious inflammatory cases of the joints and in tubercular joints.
 It should also be avoided in infectious diseases like diphtheria and gonorrhoea which causes formation of pus as massage may spread the pus to the entire system.

 Massage thus provides additional nourishment to feed the muscular tissues, helping them to grow strong.